Cloud9: 2018–present: Success, controversy, and league owners

 In 2018, at a time when many esports teams were significantly downscaling their operations and only focusing on a select few games, Cloud9 reached top-level international success in Counter-Strike, Rocket League, Overwatch, and League of Legends.
 The success of the organization led to Jack Etienne being named Game Shakers' Shaker of the Year in December 2018, an award honoring people who have made a long-lasting impact in the esports industry and helped raise esports awareness around the world.
-In the following months, Cloud9 entered sponsorship deals with apparel brand Puma, telecommunications company AT&T, and automotive company BMW, in what were all of the companies' first team sponsorships in esports.
+In the following months, Cloud9 entered sponsorship deals with apparel brand Puma, telecommunications company AT&T, and automotive company BMW, in what were all the companies' first team sponsorships in esports.
 In that time, Cloud9 has established an Apex Legends division.

 In November 2019, Cloud9 was fined by Riot Games for violating League of Legends Championship Series (LCS) rules.
 Dating back to July 2018, Cloud9 had issued equity to seven of its LCS players through restricted stock units; Riot had created a rule in November 2017 that prohibited any team owner from being on the team's roster.
 Cloud9 was fined $25,000 for each player violation, totaling $175,000, and had to pay additional money to its players.
 Riot estimated the total fine to be $330,000 to $605,000.
 Cloud9 was again ranked by Forbes as the world's most valuable esports company in 2019, along with Team SoloMid; the company was valued at $400 million, a $90 million increase over the previous year.